diku-dk/futhark/docs/language-reference.rst

   type airplane = (pilot, passengers, position, velocity, mass)

-The aliases are merely a syntactic convenience.
+The abbreviations are merely a syntactic convenience.
 With respect to type checking the ``position`` and ``velocity`` types are identical.
-It is currently not possible to put shape declarations in type aliases.
+It is currently not possible to put shape declarations in type abbreviations.
-When using uniqueness attributes with type aliases, inner uniqueness attributes are overrided by outer ones::
+When using uniqueness attributes with type abbreviations, inner uniqueness attributes are overrided by outer ones::

   type uniqueInts = *[]i32